mkiser/WTFJHT/_topics/trump-health-care.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/08/Day-109/">May 08, 2017</a></small></div>
-<p><strong>Obama called on members of Congress to exercise the “political courage” to save the Affordable Care Act</strong>.
+<p><strong>Obama called on members of Congress to exercise the “political courage” to save the <a href="https://whatthefuckjusthappenedtoday.com/trump-health-care/">Affordable Care Act</a></strong>.
 In his first public comments about the law since the House voted to repeal it, Obama urged Republicans to be guided by a personal standard of ethics and integrity.
 "It takes great courage to champion the vulnerable and the sick and the infirm." (<a href="http://www.npr.org/2017/05/08/527378943/obama-calls-on-congress-to-have-courage-on-health-care" target="_blank">NPR</a> / <a href="http://www.politico.com/story/2017/05/07/obama-courage-health-care-238094" target="_blank">Politico</a>)</p>